Master Observer Award Coordinator:

 Aaron Clevenson 19411 Cluster Oaks Drive

-The Astronomical League currently sponsors over five dozen observing programs for its members to participate in; more continue to be added.
-These awards help to give focus and direction to many observers.
-Ranging from beginning programs for the novice, to those which require a major effort from an observer long committed to the hobby -- from naked eye observing to projects requiring a major light bucket -- and from orbital satellites through the shallow sky of the solar system to the deep reaches of intergalactic space, these awards have caught the imagination and attention of hundreds of amateur observers.
-In fact I know a number of professional astronomers who continue to hone their observational skills by participating in AL observing programs
+The Astronomical League currently sponsors over 65 Observing Programs for its members to participate in; more continue to be added each year.
+These Observing Programs and Awards help to give focus and direction to many observers.
+Ranging from beginning programs for the novice, to those which require a major effort from an observer long committed to the hobby -- from unaided eye observing to projects requiring a large light bucket telescope -- and from orbital satellites through the shallow sky of the solar system to the deep reaches of intergalactic space, these Observing Programs have caught the imagination and attention of hundreds of amateur observers.
+In fact I know a number of professional astronomers who continue to hone their observational skills by participating in the AL Observing Programs

-Many members move through one program after another (or, like me, they are working on several programs, simultaneously), constantly seeking new inspiration.
+Many members move through one Observing Program after another (or, like me, they are working on several Observing Programs, simultaneously), constantly seeking new inspiration.
 Over the years, the quality of amateur observations has increased.
-Observers appreciate being rewarded at the completion of a program.
+Observers appreciate being rewarded at the completion of an Observing Program.
 Because of this, the League developed a Master Observer Award, which recognizes those whose interests are broad and whose skills are deep.
 The effort requires a breadth of observing knowledge while also permitting the observer to pursue special interests.
 What follows is a description of the work required to receive the Master Observer Award.

-The Master Observer Award will be given to an AL member who has completed at least ten of the League's observing programs.
-There is a core requirement of the following five observing programs to be completed by all:
+The Master Observer Award will be given to an AL member who has completed at least ten of the League's Observing Programs.
+There is a core requirement of the following five observing programs must be completed by all:

 - Messier Observing Program (Honorary)